The RCMS Clinic

 The Ridgeview clinic helps your child with any health-related needs during the school day.
 To support your child and a healthy school environment, we ask that you update the clinic with up-to-date information about health and medical needs.
 So that we can best communicate with families in the event of emergencies, please make sure your contact information and emergency contact information is up-to-date.

-Please feel free to e-mail our clinic assistant: Ms. Nija Singleton, CNA, Clinic Assistant
+Please feel free to e-mail our clinic assistant: Ms. Keoina Greene, Clinic Aid

 Reasons your child may visit the Ridgeview clinic: